Title/s: Senior Lecturer

 Feminist, queer, and gender studies; modernism; 20th century American poetry; popular culture

 “Edna St. Vincent Millay.”
 A Companion to Modernist Poetry.
-Ed.
-Gail McDonald and David E. Chinitz.
-Malden, MA: Wiley-Blackwell, 2014.
+Edited by Gail McDonald and David E. Chinitz.
+Wiley-Blackwell, 2014.

-“Performing Greenwich Village Bohemianism,” Cambridge Companion to the Literature of New York, ed.
-Cyrus R.K.
-Patell and Bryan Waterman, New York: Cambridge University Press, May 2010.
+“Performing Greenwich Village Bohemianism,” Cambridge Companion to the Literature of New York.
+Edited by Cyrus R.K.
+Patell and Bryan Waterman.
+Cambridge University Press, May 2010.